Getting Started with Grails

 IntelliJ IDEA supports Grails version 3.0 and later.

-Before you start creating your project with Grails framework, make sure that you have the latest Grails SDK version downloaded on your machine.
-You can download the latest SDK version from the Grails page.
-Also, make sure that you are working with IntelliJ IDEA ultimate edition, version 15 or higher if you want to work with the Grails 3.0 version.
-See the latest available version.
+Before you start creating your project with Grails framework, make sure you have the latest Grails SDK version downloaded on your machine.

 - In the right-hand part of the page, specify the following information:

 Project JDK that you are going to use for your project.

 Grails SDK Home - your local Grails version installation which is represented by a library.

 Create create-app or create-plugin - select one of these options depending on what you want to create.
 In our case, it is

 Options - use this field for additional options.
 For example, you can specify a profile such as

 On the next page of the wizard, specify the project's information such as name and location, and click Finish.